 To make a convincing Nellybelle toy, you couldn't just slap her name on a standard toy Jeep.
 She had unique bodywork which gave the impression of armor around the cowl and doors, and side storage compartments in the rear.

-Marx had a plastic version (approx. 1:32 scale) in its Roy Rogers Rodeo Ranch set (30K JPEG).
-The Jeep included the extended bodywork and also the support bow for the canvas soft top, always in place on the real Nellybelle (below) even though she never seemed to be wearing her soft top.
+Marx had a plastic version (approx. 1:32 scale) which included the extended bodywork and also the support bow for the canvas soft top, always in place on the real Nellybelle even though she never seemed to be wearing her soft top.

 Since the TV show was in black & white, the colour of Nellybelle was not obvious to most of us, and it's not surprising toymakers might want to take some liberties with her grey paint job.
 She was in fact a "colorful" cantankerous character on the show, always likely to be losing her brakes on a steep hill, or refusing to start when her services were required.

 The Marx steel Jeep was 11-3/4 inches long and 5 inches wide.
-For more details, see Precursors of the Tonka Jeep on CJ3B.info.
+For more details on other versions of the toy, see Precursors of the Tonka Jeep on CJ3B.info.

-The Ideal plastic set included white character figures, as well as a red trailer with Roy's horse Trigger.
-Including the trailer, the set measured approximately 15 inches long, 3-1/2 inches wide and 4 inches high.
+A plastic playset from Ideal also includes character figures, as well as a red trailer with Roy's horse Trigger.
+The Jeep comes in various color schemes including grey, yellow and red.
+Including the trailer, the set measures approximately 15 inches long by 3-1/2 inches wide.

-The Nellybelle pedal-drive Jeep, made by Hamilton, was apparently released in 1954 at the height of the TV show's popularity.
-It featured a top bow and special bodywork (150K JPEG) that was fairly accurate.
-The front bumper (230K JPEG) on this nice example has been attached backwards.
+The Nellybelle pedal-drive Jeep made by Hamilton included the top bow and armor.
+The front bumper on this nice example has been attached backwards, probably after repainting.
 Photos courtesy Michael Watson.

 The cutout Nellybelle below, from a set in Gary Keating's collection, also is clearly a 3B.
 The set includes characters, horses and accessories, but Gary doesn't have the original packaging to identify the manufacturer.
 It may be from the Post cereals promotion (see Win a Willys Jeep from Post Cereals).
 Nelleybelle lapel pins (40K JPEG) given away by Post also show a green high-hood Jeep.

-Although Roy Rogers was seen driving a CJ-3B in the Post cereals promotion, Nellybelle on the screen was always a CJ-2A as far as we know.
+Although Roy Rogers was seen driving a CJ-3B in the Post cereals promotion, Nellybelle on the screen was always a CJ-2A.
 The cover of Gary's 1956 Pat Brady coloring book shown here has a pretty accurate 2A illustration as well.
 Gary says there are lots of Nellybelle pictures to color inside, along with other scenes from the ranch.

 See The Original Nellybelle for more details on the series and the original Jeep.